Already booked? Sign in or create an account

 As one of the oldest temples in Hong Kong, Man Mo Temple was built in the 1800s and offers a stark contrast among Hong Kong’s modern, sleek skyline.
 Inside, this ornate temple glows with red and gold altars honoring the gods of war and literature.
 Take a tour and pause to reflect at this national monument.

-A walk along Victoria Harbor is a must for travelers itching to experience the magic of Hong Kong.
+A walk along Victoria Harbour is a must for travelers itching to experience the magic of Hong Kong.
 There are different ferry experiences at the harbor throughout the day.
 Walk along the Tsim Sha Tsui Promenade for an afternoon stroll on the way to cultural attractions like the Hong Kong Museum of Art and the Hong Kong Cultural Center.

 Po Lin Monastery is one of Hong Kong’s most famous experiences.
 At over 100 feet tall, the seated Buddha is the tallest of its kind and is an enduring religious site that Buddhists all over the world flock to.
 It’s a beautiful place to walk in quiet and burn incense as a sign of worship and respect.
 Take in the elaborate carvings, decorations, and golden Buddha statues as you walk through the monastery.

-Board a nighttime ferry boat at Victoria Harbor for a ride across the port of Hong Kong, where a stunning lightshow will amaze you.
+Board a nighttime ferry boat at Victoria Harbour for a ride across the port of Hong Kong, where a stunning lightshow will amaze you.
 Laser lights dance across the skyline from the city’s tallest skyscrapers while synced up with music, similar to light shows in Singapore and other metropolitan destinations.
 You’re sure to be wowed by this dramatic spectacle.